-Total confirmation (15 points): Process preventive controls should have critical limit parameters (which are supported by validation documentation), showing that the parameters are scientifically derived and meet any relevant legal requirements.
-Critical limits (CL's) i.e. the maximum and/or minimum parameters of what is being monitored e.g. with a metal detector, the sensitivity of the detector setting should be stated and the size/type of test pieces used, or with an anti-microbial, the minimum concentration required should be stated.
-Other CLs may include temperature parameters, pH, flow rates, dwell times, etc.

-All preventive controls should be supported by validation documentation showing that the critical limits (CL) are scientifically derived and meet any relevant legal requirements.
+Total confirmation (15 points): A critical control limit (CCL) represents the dividing line used to judge whether a CCP is under control or not.
+Each Critical Control Point should have one or more critical control limits for each identified hazard.
+Critical control limits (CCL's) i.e. the maximum and/or minimum parameters of what is being monitored e.g. with a metal detector, the sensitivity of the detector setting should be stated along with the size/type of test pieces used, or with an anti-microbial the minimum concentration required should be stated.
+Other CCLs may include temperature parameters, pH, flow rates, dwell times, etc. All CCP's should be supported by validation documentation showing that the critical control limits (CCL) are scientifically derived and meet any relevant legal requirements.
 Validation could take the form of publicly available legislative documents, industry best practice documents, peer reviewed research papers, on site validation studies, etc., or a mix of different validation sources.
 Where publicly available validation is not available, the auditee should have performed validation studies to support their stated critical control limits.
 For example, ORP limits for chlorinated recycled water systems could be stated in research papers and State documentation (e.g., Leafy Greens Marketing Agreement).
-Another example, metal detection limits could be supported by validation studies that show that smallest test probes possible were used and meet the FDA guidelines.
+Another example, metal detection limits could be supported by validation studies that show that smallest test probes possible were used and meet the FDA guidelines

-• Single/isolated instance(s) of omissions or incorrect CL validation details.
+• Single/isolated instance(s) of omissions or incorrect CCL validation details.

-Numerous instances of omissions or incorrect CL validation details.
+• Numerous instances of omissions or incorrect CCL validation details.

-- There is no documentation to support preventive control critical limits. - Systematic omissions or incorrect CL validation details.
+- There is no documentation to support CCP critical control limits. - Systematic omissions or incorrect CCL validation details.

-7.02.05: Have monitoring requirements and frequencies been determined and documented for the preventive controls?
+6.02.05: Have monitoring requirements and frequencies been determined and documented for the CCPs?

-Total compliance (15 points): There should be determined and documented monitoring requirements and frequencies for the preventive controls.
-The plans/charts and/or procedures should document the monitoring requirements including detailing the actions necessary (observations or measurements) to ensure whether a preventive control is under control.
-Where monitoring is not continuous, the type and frequency of monitoring should be sufficient to ensure the preventive control is under control.
+Total compliance (15 points): There should be determined and documented monitoring requirements and frequencies for the CCPs.
+Where monitoring is not continuous, the type and frequency of monitoring should be sufficient to ensure the CCP is under control.
 Frequency should be specified; "as needed" is not accepted as a stated frequency.
-Monitoring activities will vary between preventive control types.
-The requirements i.e. what is to be done, should be specified on the preventive control program.
+The requirements i.e. what is to be done should be specified on the HACCP chart.